AJSVB/RL_PATH_TRACING/README.md

 Install blender (we used version 3.2.2 and 3.5.1).

-Configure blender such that it can generate motion vectors (see tuto in datasets)
+Configure blender such that it can generate additional data and motion vectors (see datasets/tuto.pdf)

 For every dataset:

--Run script1.py for: generating the additonal data, generating the ground truth and individual sample images, generating the motion vectors and converting them.
+-Run script1.py, which will generate the additonal data, generate the ground truth and individual sample images, generate the motion vectors and convert them in the right format.